Double Jeopardy: Your Constitutional Right Not to Be Tried Twice For the Same Alleged Crime

 The Fifth Amendment to the U.S. Constitution guarantees, among other things, “… nor shall any person be subject for the same offence [sic] to be twice put in jeopardy of life or limb; …” Known as the Double Jeopardy Clause, this guarantee, in general, protects you against being tried two or more times for the same alleged crime.
 It also protects you against being sentenced two or more times for the same crime you were convicted of.

-This might seems like a pretty straightforward prohibition.
+This might seem like a pretty straightforward prohibition.
 However, double jeopardy law, like so many other areas of the law, can become quite complicated quite quickly.
-Sometimes what looks like double jeopardy on its face actually isn’t because it doesn’t fit within what the U.S. Supreme Court has held over the decades constitutes double jeopardy.
+Sometimes what looks like double jeopardy on its face isn’t because it doesn’t fit within what the U.S. Supreme Court has held over the decades constitutes double jeopardy.

 Three Basic Double Jeopardy Applications